Towards optimal doubly robust estimation of heterogeneous causal effects: DR-Learner

 \section{DR-Learner}

-In this section we analyze a two-stage doubly robust estimator we call the DR-Learner, following the naming scheme from \citet{nie2017quasi} and \citet{kunzel2019metalearners}.
-We first describe the algorithm in detail, then give model-agnostic error bounds which apply for arbitrary first-stage estimators, and as long as the second-stage estimators are mildly stable in a certain sense.
+In this section we analyze a two-stage doubly robust estimator we refer to as the DR-Learner, following the naming scheme from \citet{nie2017quasi} and \citet{kunzel2019metalearners}.
+After detailing previous work, we describe the algorithm in detail, and then give model-agnostic error bounds which apply for arbitrary first-stage estimators, and as long as the second-stage estimator is stable in the sense of Definition \ref{def:stability}.
 We go on to apply the error bound in multiple nonparametric models incorporating smoothness or sparsity structure, and then explore the performance of the DR-Learner in simulations. \\